isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 #### Ex6.1 Gateway: Ingress - Create an Ingress Gateway and expose the routes: /status and /delay from the httpbin service.

 [Task - Ingress](https://istio.io/latest/docs/tasks/traffic-management/ingress/)

+Requirements:

+* Create an Ingress Gateway
+* Expose the routes: /status and /delay from the httpbin service
+* Check those routes are working as expected on that Gateway.

 <details>
   <summary>Solution</summary>